- Search The Registry

 - My Account

-This date marks the birth of Frederick McKinley Jones, an African American inventor, in 1893.
+This date in 1893 marks the birth of Frederick Jones, a Black inventor.

 In the late 1920s, Jones designed a series of devices for the developing movie industry, which adapted silent movie projectors to use talking movie stock.
-He also developed an apparatus for the movie box-office that delivers tickets and returns change to customers.
-He invented a snowmobile.
+He also developed an apparatus for the movie box office that delivers tickets and returns change to customers.
+He also invented a snowmobile.
 Frederick Jones was granted more than 40 patents in the field of refrigeration.

-In 1935, he invented the first automatic refrigeration system for long-haul trucks and railroad cars in 1935 (a roof-mounted cooling device).
-This system eliminated the risk of food spoilage during long-distance shipping trips, and was later adapted to a variety of other common carriers, including ships and railway cars.
+In 1935, he invented the first automatic refrigeration system for long-haul trucks and railroad cars 1935 (a roof-mounted cooling device).
+This system eliminated the risk of food spoilage during long-distance shipping trips and was later adapted to a variety of other common carriers, including ships and railway cars.
+His patent was issued in 1949.

-Jones was one of the most prolific African American inventors ever.
-Frederick Jones patented more than 60 inventions, but is best known for inventing a practical automatic refrigeration system for long-haul trucks died February 21, 1961.
+Jones was one of the most prolific Black inventors ever.
+Frederick Jones patented more than 60 inventions, but is best known for inventing a practical automatic refrigeration system for long-haul trucks died on February 21, 1961.

 Minnesota Historical Society